walter-a-jablonowski/sys-2/ai.md

  --

-I am making an app that can be used to manage a list of entries of different types. from each entry the user can navigate to a list of sub entries (hierarchical).
+I am making an app that can be used to manage a list of entries of different types.
+From each entry the user can navigate to a list of sub entries (hierarchical).

 ## Common